Prof Robin Murray

 Sir Robin Murray is Professor of Psychiatric research at the Institute of Psychiatry and is concerned with finding the causes of psychosis, and improving its treatment.
 His early work challenged the prevailing view of schizophrenia as an adult-onset brain disease, instead demonstrating that it is in part a neurodevelopmental disorder.
 He and his colleagues have shown that that environmental factors such as obstetric events, childhood adversity, migration, and heavy cannabis use are all risk factors for psychosis.
 Robin is the most widely cited schizophrenia researcher outside the USA and was knighted by the Queen in 2011.
 He is one of only four psychiatrists ever to be elected to the UK Royal Society.

-Dr Marta Di Forti
+Prof Marta Di Forti

 Prof Anton Grech